gusper/gusper.github.io/content/music/index.md

 date: 2022-11-10T14:14:19-08:00
 draft: false
 ---
+## 9u5p

+I've starting releasing new music under the 9u5p moniker.
+Find me on [Bandcamp](https://9u5p.bandcamp.com/), [Spotify](https://open.spotify.com/artist/0IA7AlQwNOapn6AOWGbIRz?si=yadTrF6xQimwp0x_6bVlmQ), [Apple Music](https://music.apple.com/us/artist/9u5p/1502707196), [YouTube](https://www.youtube.com/@9u5p), [Amazon](https://www.amazon.com/music/player/artists/B085W4XW7X/9u5p), and [Soundcloud](https://soundcloud.com/9u5p).

 ## Guitar

 I created [GuitarTube.org](https://guitartube.org) in 2016.
 Some folks have found it useful, so I'm keeping it around.
 Still may do more, but we'll see.

 I've also been transcribing songs I enjoy more and more over the years and sharing them on [Ultimate Guitar](https://www.ultimate-guitar.com/contribution/6193383-gusp3r/tabs) and [some on Soundslice](https://www.soundslice.com/users/gusper/).
-Scroll down to see the full list.
+Scroll down below to see the full list.

-## 9u5p

-I've starting releasing new music under the 9u5p moniker.
-Find me on [Bandcamp](https://9u5p.bandcamp.com/), [Spotify](https://open.spotify.com/artist/0IA7AlQwNOapn6AOWGbIRz?si=yadTrF6xQimwp0x_6bVlmQ), [Apple Music](https://music.apple.com/us/artist/9u5p/1502707196), [YouTube Music](https://www.youtube.com/@9u5p), [Amazon Music](https://www.amazon.com/music/player/artists/B085W4XW7X/9u5p), and [Soundcloud](https://soundcloud.com/9u5p).

 ## Opus80

 Back in the 90s and early aughts, I played in a band called Opus80.
 We haven't played a show in ages but still get together to jam whenever we get a chance.
-More recently we've recorded [some videos](https://www.youtube.com/watch?v=oFWiSBx_elE) for charity events at work.
-See more on our old [YouTube channel](https://www.youtube.com/watch?v=6wqmfkVMIyM).

 ## Song transcriptions (tabs, chord charts, etc.)
 100 songs I've transcribed and shared as of March 23, 2023: